-Founded in 1977 and currently working on its thirty-seventh volume, the Harvard Journal of Law and Gender (originally the Harvard Women’s Law Journal) is the nation’s oldest continuously publishing feminist law journal.
-The JLG is devoted to the advancement of feminist jurisprudence and the study of law and gender.
-By combining political, economic, historical, sociological, and legal perspectives, we seek to clarify legal issues that have gendered aspects and implications, and to confront new challenges to full social equality.
-Our journal also explores the interconnections between race, class, sexuality, and gender in the law.
+Founded in 1977 and currently on the 46th volume, the Harvard Journal of Law and Gender (originally the Harvard Women’s Law Journal) is the nation’s oldest continuously publishing feminist law journal.
+JLG is an intersectional feminist publication, devoted to the advancement of feminist jurisprudence and the study of law and gender.
+We seek to clarify legal issues that have gendered aspects and implications, confront new challenges to full social equality, and explore the interconnections between race, class, sexuality, nationality, ability, and gender in the law.

 Are you an HLS student?
 Contact us at email@example.com to be added to our email listserv!

 Latest Online Content

 By Harry Chiu **** H.673/S.318, “An Act Relative to Healthy Youth,” is a proposed Massachusetts bill that aims to reform sex education in K-12 schools.
 Based on current research in gender-based violence prevention in schools, this bill would be an impactful and positive step toward reducing gender-based violence in schools and promoting healthier gender identities […]